woodard/libabigail/doc/manuals/abidw.rst

    In the emitted ABI representation, do not show file, line or column where ABI artifacts are defined.

+  * ``--no-parameter-names``

+    In the emitted ABI representation, do not show names of function parameters, just the types.

+  * ``--named-type-ids``

+    Without this option ids used to reference types in the XML file use simple numbers.
+With this option the ids used are derived from the type name to make it easier to see which type is referenced and make the XML file more stable in case new types are added (without this option that might mean all id numbers change).

   * ``--check-alternate-debug-info-base-name`` <*elf-path*>